Conformal maps and superfluid vortex dynamics on curved and bounded surfaces: the case of an elliptical boundary: Vortex inside an elliptical boundary

-The velocity of the vortex at position $z_0$ inside the ellipse follows directly from Eq.~(\ref{F_ellipse}) as:
+Then, the velocity for a vortex at position $w_0$ inside the ellipse follows directly from Eq.~(\ref{dotw0}) as:

-We integrate the complex dynamical equation~(\ref{veloc_ellipse}) to find the closed vortex trajectories for various initial positions along the positive horizontal axis, as shown in Fig.~\ref{fig_traj}.
-The resulting family clearly differs from the confocal ellipses shown on the right side of Fig.~\ref{fig_ell_ann_Joukowsky}.
-Instead they resemble nested self-similar ellipses.
-This result is not surprising because the elliptical boundary is a quadrupolar distortion of a circular boundary.
-Hence the closed trajectories in the elliptical boundary should resemble a family of circles with quadrupolar distortions.
+We numerically integrated these complex dynamical equations for various initial conditions along the positive real axis, giving the closed trajectories shown in the right panel of Fig. \ref{fig_contour_energy_trajs}.
+As proved in Sec.~\ref{subsec:Ham_eq}, these orbits are also contours of constant energy, and we checked that they indeed coincide with the curves shown in the left panel of Fig.~\ref{fig_contour_energy_trajs}.
+Note that these orbits differ greatly from the confocal ellipses in the right panel of Fig.~\ref{fig_Joukowsky}.
+Instead they resemble nested self-similar ellipses, which is not surprising because the elliptical boundary is a quadrupolar distortion of a circle.
+Thus the closed trajectories for the elliptical boundary should resemble a set of nested circles with quadrupolar distortions.